-Does your company want to become a provider for Norid?
+Does your company want to become a registrar for Norid?
 Read more about what the requirements are, what this responsibility entails and how to apply.

-As a provider, you are the intermediary between Norid and domain holders.
-Holders cannot order a domain name directly with us, and providers therefore play a very important role in the Norwegian domain name scheme.
-Your role as provider is to contribute to smooth and effective operation of the domain name system in accordance with relevant regulations and to ensure that domain holders get the help they need quickly and efficiently.
+As a registrar, you are the intermediary between Norid and domain holders.
+Holders cannot order a domain name directly with us, and registrars therefore play a very important role in the Norwegian domain name scheme.
+Your role as registrar is to contribute to smooth and effective operation of the domain name system in accordance with relevant regulations and to ensure that domain holders get the help they need quickly and efficiently.

-- Providers are independent data controllers under the GDPR, and you must satisfy relevant requirements in this regard.
+- Registrars are independent data controllers under the GDPR, and you must satisfy relevant requirements in this regard.

 How to apply

 You apply by sending an email to firstname.lastname@example.org.
-We will then send you the agreement documents.
-The documents will be sent via regular mail, so you must provide a mailing address.
-We will process your application as soon as you return the signed agreement.
+We will then send you and email with a link to the agreement documents, which are signed digitally in an online service.
+We will process your application as soon as you have signed the agreement.

 How to get started